Jumpin' Jack Flash (film): Plot

-In New York City, Terry Doolittle is an eccentric but talented, helpful, and well-liked computer operator working for First National Bank.
-Terry regularly uses her computer to remotely communicate with and advise others around the world during her working day.
-Late one night, Terry is messaged by "Jumping Jack Flash," someone who claims to be a British Intelligence agent trapped in Eastern Europe and pursued by the KGB.
-Unable to make contact with his superiors, Jack asks Terry for help after she demonstrates her intelligence by cracking his encryption password based on their shared like of rock band The Rolling Stones.
-Jack requests that Terry deliver a coded message to Department C at the British consulate, but a staff member, Jeremy Talbot, claims no such department exists and cannot understand the message.
+In New York City, Terry Doolittle is an eccentric but talented and affable computer operator at First National Bank.
+She regularly uses her work computer to communicate remotely with and advise people around the world.
+Late one night, Terry receives a message from "Jumping Jack Flash", who claims to be a British Intelligence agent trapped in Eastern Europe and pursued by the KGB.
+Unable to contact his superiors, Jack asks Terry for help after she demonstrates her intelligence by cracking his encryption password, based on their shared fondness for The Rolling Stones.
+He asks her to deliver a coded message to Department C at the British consulate, but a staff member, Jeremy Talbot, claims that no such department exists.

-A computer technician later arrives at First National to inspect Terry's computer but when she calls security to check who sent him, the man disappears.
-Jack asks Terry to recover from his apartment a frying pan on which is concealed contact information for fellow agents, Mark Van Meter, Peter Caen, Archer Lincoln, and Harry Carlson.
-While there, someone photographs Terry and posts it on Jack's door to intimidate her.
-Returning to her taxi, the technician takes her hostage but she hits him with the pan and jumps out of the vehicle.
-Terry can only reach Van Meter, who agrees to meet her by the East River.
-However, they are ambushed and Van Meter is shot dead after pushing Terry into the river for safety.
-At his funeral, Terry meets an unhelpful Lincoln and Carlson's wife, Liz, who believes Harry is with Jack.
+A computer technician later arrives at First National to inspect Terry's computer, but disappears when she calls security to confirm who sent him.
+Jack then asks Terry to retrieve a frying pan from his apartment, on which he has concealed contact information for fellow agents Mark Van Meter, Peter Caen, Archer Lincoln, and Harry Carlson.
+While there, someone photographs Terry and pins the image to Jack's door to intimidate her.
+When she returns to her taxi, the technician takes her hostage, but she strikes him with the pan and escapes from the vehicle.
+Terry is able to contact only Van Meter, who agrees to meet her by the East River.
+They are ambushed, however, and Van Meter is shot dead after pushing Terry into the river to save her.
+At his funeral, Terry encounters an unhelpful Lincoln and Carlson's wife, Liz, who believes that Harry is with Jack.